yuvalweber/WinrmTool/README.md

 ### Command Line Usage
 you can use this command line tool in order to connect to another computer using the winrm protocol.
 you have couple of choices how to connect:
-1) kerberos (neet to get tgt outside this shell with kinit, or by connecting with domain member on **linux** domain joined host.
+1) kerberos (neet to get tgt outside this shell with kinit, or by connecting with domain user on **linux** domain joined host.
 2) ntlm (also support pass the hash using the nt hash).

 and for running commands, you can use: